MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ## MIM 2016 Initial Data Load

 This section lists a series of steps to increase the performance of the initial data load from external system to MIM.
-It is important to understand that a number of these steps are only performed during the initial population of the system.
+It's important to understand that a number of these steps are only performed during the initial population of the system.
 They should be reset upon load completion.
 Those steps are for a one-time operation and not a continuous synchronization.

 >
 > [!IMPORTANT]